crrobinson14/lambda-meta/README.md

             // If defined as true, an error will be thrown if the input is not present
             required: true,

-            // The Javascript type, as returned by "Type-Of-Is", the input value must be.
+            // The Javascript type (as returned by "Type-Check") the input value must be.
 If omitted, this check is
             // skipped.
-See https://github.com/stephenhandley/type-of-is for a list of available types.
+See https://www.npmjs.com/package/type-check for a list of available types.
             type: 'String',

             // Optional, but recommended for documentation generators.
 Ignored by this module.